awei01/katsu-site-source/posts/2009-03-12-editors-picks-for-spring-2009.md

 Click on image to enlarge

 Interested in purchasing the looks above?
 Please complete our [Spring Picks Order Form.](http://spreadsheets.google.com/viewform?formkey=cERNbE93WnJLSUMzOWk3bktiZ1hNU2c6MA..)
-Or, you may contact us at customerservice@9tailors.com.
+Or, you may contact us at {{ site.emails.customerservice }}.